What do we need to be aware of (especially regarding safety and COVID-19) before booking a tour?

-Any time!
-The adult gannets are all back in full-force by the time we open, however the chicks start appearing from mid to late November, and they will leave the colonies at around 15-16 weeks of age.
+Any time is a good time to visit!
+The adult gannets are all back in full-force by the time we open, however the chicks start appearing from mid to late November (we generally see the first chicks of the season at Black Reef), and they will leave the colonies at around 15-16 weeks of age.
 As the adults start to leave once their chick has fledged, bird numbers do get low during the latter part of our season (late March/April).

 What time do the tours depart?

-As we travel along the beach and rely on the tides, our departure times are different each day.
+As we travel along the beach and rely on the tides, our departure times are different each day, and we only run one tour per day.
 Please refer to our departure schedule.
-You will need to arrive at Clifton approximately 20 minutes prior to departure time for check-in.
+You will need to arrive at Clifton at least 20 minutes prior to departure time for check-in.

 Where do the tours depart from?

-Our departure area is located at 475 Clifton Road, Clifton, Te Awanga (opposite Clifton Café) – this is approximately 25 minutes’ drive from Napier, Hastings or Havelock North.
+Our departure area is located at 475 Clifton Road, Clifton, Te Awanga (opposite Hygge at Clifton Bay Cafe) – this is approximately 25 minutes’ drive from Napier, Hastings or Havelock North.
 Our ticket office is located on the left-hand side of the road and there is plenty of free parking on the roadside.
 Public toilets are also available here.

 Is it necessary to book or can I just turn up?

-Bookings are essential – we need to know our numbers in advance so that we can organize our drivers for the day.
-If you just turn up we may not be able to fit you on, and you may be disappointed!
+Bookings are essential – not only do we need to know our numbers in advance (so that we can organise our drivers for the day) but we also need to know that you are prepared for the tour before you arrive and booking in advance ensures this.

 How do I make a booking?

-This service needs to be pre-booked.
-Pickup is one hour prior to departure time, generally from one of the local I-Sites.
+Pickup is generally one hour prior to departure time, from one of the local I-Sites, but we will contact you the day prior to clarify the exact time.

 Are the trailers covered?